-The 2007 Equity Incentive Plan was approved by the Company's Board of Directors in October 2007 and was submitted to the Company's shareholders at the 2008 Annual Meeting.
-The 2007 Equity Incentive Plan has a term of ten years, unless earlier terminated by the Board or the Committee.
-The Board or the Committee may, at any time and from time to time, terminate or amend the plan, but if an amendment to the plan would materially increase the number of shares of stock issuable under the plan, expand the types of awards provided under the plan, materially expand the class of participants eligible to participate in the plan, materially extend the term of the plan or otherwise constitute a material amendment requiring shareholder approval under applicable listing requirements, laws, policies or regulations, then such amendment will be subject to shareholder approval.
-No termination or amendment of the plan may adversely affect any award previously granted under the plan without the written consent of the participant.
+If the 2004 Plan is approved by the Company's shareholders at the Fiscal 2012 Annual Meeting, it will terminate on January 22, 2023, or, if the shareholders approve an amendment to the 2004 Plan that increases the number of shares subject to the plan, the 10th anniversary of the date of such approval, unless earlier terminated by the Board or the Committee.
+The Board or the Committee may, at any time and from time to time, terminate or amend the 2004 Plan, but if an amendment to the 2004 Plan would materially increase the number of shares of stock issuable under the 2004 Plan, expand the types of awards provided under the 2004 Plan, materially expand the class of participants eligible to participate in the 2004 Plan, materially extend the term of the 2004 Plan or otherwise constitute a material amendment requiring shareholder approval under applicable listing requirements, laws, policies or regulations, then such amendment will be subject to shareholder approval.
+No termination or amendment of the 2004 Plan may adversely affect any award previously granted under the 2004 Plan without the written consent of the participant.
+Without the prior approval of the Company's shareholders, the 2004 Plan may not be amended to directly or indirectly reprice, replace or repurchase "underwater" options or SARs.